 Hays performs at Yale for the first time since 1997

 On June 19 and 20 of 2013, Jonathan Hays was heard as the nameless Narrator in a new opera by Martin Bresnick and J.D.
 McClatchy entitled My Friend's Story at New Haven's International Festival of Arts and Ideas.
 The opera is based on Anton Chekhov's short story and play, Terror.
 The opera explores the lives of two friends, Peter and the Narrator, through their mutual obsession with Peter's wife, Milena.
 The production marked Hays's first return to Yale since performing Ned Rorem's elegant Songs of Sadness with New Music New Haven in 1997.
 He plans to attend the Yale Opera Scenes on the first week of November later this year.

 What do Don Giovanni and Elvis have in common?

-They were both wealthy, adored by throngs of women, and faced their demises in Memphis, TN
+They were both wealthy, adored by throngs of women, and met their demises in Memphis